k8snetworkplumbingwg/ovs-cni/docs/traffic-mirroring.md

 This is the documentation of ovs-cni plugin to support the OVS traffic mirroring feature.
 The topic has been initially discussed in [issue 219](https://github.com/k8snetworkplumbingwg/ovs-cni/issues/219).

-The main idea is to create and manage multiple mirror ports (SPAN) through ovs-cni in Network Configuration List (Multus) as defined in CNI spec 0.4.0.
+The main idea is creating and managing multiple mirror ports (SPAN) through ovs-cni in Network Configuration List (Multus) as defined in CNI spec.

 ## Supported features